JOIN THE TEAM

 Ambassadors are Children of the Mekong friends and child sponsors who are ready to get more involved and share their story of sponsorship with their network.
 They are helping us by finding new sponsors for children waiting to be sponsored.

 Children of the Mekong will update you regularly with communication tools and ideas to help you.
 This will include child profiles, success stories, short movies, flyers etc.

-- Our social medias are full of pretty little faces, do not hesitate to share them or to invite your friend to like: Facebook, Instagram and even Twitter.
+- Our social media channels are full of pretty little faces, do not hesitate to share them or to invite your friends to like: Facebook, Instagram and even Twitter.

-- V'Asie Roule is a project about two friends travelling through Southeast Asia in bike from November 2016 to June 2017.
-They made some great videos about local issues, you can show their videos from their youtube channel, they are in French but most of all have english subtitles.
+- V'Asie Roule is a project about two friends travelling through Southeast Asia on bikes from November 2016 to June 2017.
+They made some great videos about local issues, you can show their videos from their youtube channel, they are in French but most of all have English subtitles.
 I suggest the one about Jrai ethnic minority.
 They are very instructive!